Shayartt/employeestracker/readme.md

 Project Idea: Streaming employees informations (Activity + location), apply ETL and finally monitoring dashboards.

+NOTE : Don't forget to update the .env and put your own configuration.

 ## Technology used :

     - Apache Iceberg ( AWS Glue + Athena) with S3 as storage system.